Learn more about our projects in partnership with The TreadRight Foundation

 - Water is purified using a Reverse Osmosis process, by passing water through various semi-permeable membranes to remove tannins and unwanted elements.
 Water is then sent through a mineralising process to enable guests to drink the water from the taps.
 This also provides drinking water for our staff, and allows the Lodge to provide still and sparkling water in glass bottles

-Together with The TreadRight Foundation and The Travel Corporation family of brands, we hope to leave a positive impact on local people, wildlife and the planet to #MakeTravelMatter.
+Together with The TreadRight Foundation and the TTC family of brands, we hope to leave a positive impact on local people, wildlife and the planet to #MakeTravelMatter.
 We are committed to ensuring that the unique wildlife surrounding Xigera survives and thrives – this is only the start of our journey…